 In this new study, scientists from Kyoto University have determined if sound-induced spontaneous rhythmic movement in chimpanzees.
 The outcomes demonstrated that chimpanzees would spontaneously dance to music.

-During the experiment, scientists tried to teach an adult female to keep a beat, but that experiment didn’t go according to plan.
+Scientists tried to teach an adult female to keep a beat during the experiment, but that experiment didn’t go according to plan.
 Scientists noticed that another nearby chimp would start to dance whenever they played music.

 To learn more about dancing with chimps, scientists isolated one of them—a male called Akira.
 He was chosen because he danced the most among those the team was studying.

-Although, scientists were not able to explain why music made the chimps dance but suggest further study could help learn about the evolution of dance in humans.
+Although scientists could not explain why music made the chimps dance, they suggest further study could help learn about the evolution of dance in humans.